arblade/nyx/README.md

 ## Want a taste ?

+I deployed a web app to test the format here [nyx.alpinedev.fr](https://nyx.alpinedev.fr).

-A baby script is available :
+A baby script is also available on pypi :

 ```bash
 pip install pynyx